MediaComem/jekyll-brand-social-wall/README.md

  - Facebook
     - https://developers.facebook.com/docs/graph-api/webhooks
  - Twitter
-    - doesn't have their own Webhook service but you can use : https://zapier.com/zapbook/twitter/webhook/ or probably https://ifttt.com/
+    - doesn't have their own Webhook service but you can use : https://zapier.com/zapbook/twitter/webhook/, https://ifttt.com/ ...
 5. **Enjoy!**

 ## How To Use